mikegeepro/michael-gee-portfolio/Docs/prd-v2.0.md

     My Interests: A new, light-hearted section on personal interests (Travel, Food, Golf) to add personality.

-    Testimonials: A new section to build social proof using recommendations.
+    Endorsements: A new section to build social proof using recommendations.

     Contact: The existing, functional contact form.